noaignite/create-ignite-app/README.md

 The `index.js` file is used as the exports file for it's module.
 In some cases there is a need to enhance the module with business logic without adding it to the template file directly, this is the place for that.
 The benefits of doing so is that a separate exports file can be created for Storybook with or without mocked business logic, this is then added to `storybook.index.js`.
 Now two different versions of the module can be imported based on the working environment by importing the module from it's directory path; `import Component from 'path/to/Component'`.

 ## Other good to knows

+### Component API design approach

+1. Using the `children` prop is the idiomatic way to do composition with React.
+2. Sometimes we only need limited child composition, for instance when we don't need to allow child order permutations.
+In this case, providing explicit props makes the implementation simpler and more performant; for example, a `Tab` component could take an `icon` and a `label` prop.
+3. API consistency matters.

+Read more about MUI's component [API design approach](https://mui.com/guides/api/).

 ### Favicons